christophergandrud/Rep-Res-Book/StylisticConventions.md

 Objects are printed in *italics*.

+Camelback is used for objects.

 ### Variable Names

 Variable names are printed in *italics*.

+Camelback is used for individual variable names.

 ### Individual variable values

 Individual variable values mentioned in the text are in **bold**.

+### Filenames and Directories

+Filenames and directories more generally are printed in *italics*.

+Camelback is used for file and directory names.

 ### Computer Programs